-This ovulation calculator allows you to find out when you'll be most fertile, and what your due date would be if you conceived during these times.
+This ovulation calculator allows you to find out when you'll be most fertile, and what your due date would be if you got pregnant on these dates.

 What was the first day of your last period?